Easy Pumpkin Bread Recipe

 In between many much-needed rest sessions on the couch, I’ve been slowly getting things ready for baby.
 I feel so late in getting everything finished this time!
 Just this week I washed the baby clothes and got them put away.
 I’ve finally ordered some newborn diapers as well as a few other things.
 Luckily we don’t need to buy much this time since we still have things stored from the other kids.

 I’m wishing I had more meals stocked in my freezer but haven’t had the time or energy to do much food prep lately.
 I’m hoping to at least get a few homemade snacks made so I’ll have something healthier to grab during all of the daytime and middle of the night nursing sessions that are in my near future.
-Maybe some breakfast cookies and granola bars, or even individually wrapped slices of this easy pumpkin bread ready for quick defrosting.
+Maybe some apple breakfast cookies and homemade granola bars, or even individually wrapped slices of this easy pumpkin bread ready for quick defrosting.

 If you’re more of a muffin type of person, you’ll love my best ever Pumpkin Chocolate Chip Muffins!